cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 ### Socket.io and Websocket Support

 In Sails.js, client-backend communication is done using [websockets].
-In order to use sockets, it is important to use `*.cloudcontrolapp.com` domain instead of `*.cloudcontrolled.com`.
+In order to use websockets, it is important to use `*.cloudcontrolapp.com` domain instead of `*.cloudcontrolled.com`.
 For more details, take a look at the [cloudControl websockets documentation].

 ## Pushing and Deploying your Sails.js App
 To deploy your Sails.js application, choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the cloudControl platform: